Widespread national outage for AT&T customers causing problems for outgoing calls, texts

 The most reported problems were in Los Angeles, Dallas, San Diego, Houston, San Antonio, Honolulu, Chicago, San Francisco and Atlanta.

 AT&T said the company was experiencing outages and was working urgently to repair them.
 In the meantime, they encouraged only calling and texting while connected to a Wi-Fi network.
+Emergency officials said if your phone is stuck in "SOS mode," you should still be able to call 911 should there be an emergency.

 More News